danielgjackson/cadge/README.md

 * [x] Heuristics to ignore non-lyric graphical screens.

 * [x] Lyrics output e.g. in an .LRC file format.

+### To do?

+* [ ] Add empty .LRC lines when there is a significant gap in the lyrics and/or if the display currently has no lyrics.

+* [ ] Merge lines to single lyric lines.
+CDG lines tend to be short to fit to the display, whereas a true line of lyrics may be longer.
+Heuristics may be that that new lines tend to start above previous lines, may start with a capital letter, and may follow punctuation.

 ## Related Information